 Today, I want to touch on one of those life skills that does not get enough attention: boundaries.
-Boundaries sound good in theory, but it takes courage, consistency, and more than a little patience to enforce them.
+Boundaries sound good and easy in theory, but it takes courage, consistency, and more than a little patience to enforce them.

 1) Bedtime Battles